dat-ecosystem-archive/DEPs/proposals/0000-hypercore-header.md

 }
 ```

 Data structures should not add additional fields to the `HypercoreHeader`.
-They should put any additional data into the `extension`.
+Any additional fields should be ignored.
+Data-structure-specific data can be stored in the `extension`.
 This is easy to do with protobuf's nested messages.
 For example:

 ```protobuf
 message MyCustomHeader {